danielamadori/PACO/README.md

     ```bash
     jupyter notebook --port=8888
     ```
-4. Open a browser and go to `http://127.0.0.1:8080` and go to the desired notebook to interact with the server
+4. Open another browser tab and go to `http://127.0.0.1:8888` to access the Jupyter environment.

-### Using Docker

-To start the application using Docker, follow these steps:

-1. Pull and start the Docker:
-    ```bash
-    docker pull danielamadori/paco:latest
-    docker run -d -p 8000:8000 -p 8888:8888 -it --name PACO danielamadori/paco:latest
-    docker logs PACO
-    ```
-   Note: Replace latest with a specific version number if needed.
-2. Open a browser and navigate to `http://127.0.0.1:8000` to access the application via REST API.
-   The docs are available at `http://127.0.0.1:8000/docs`
-3. Open a browser and go to `http://127.0.0.1:8080` and go to the desired notebook to interact with the server.
+   You will find multiple `.ipynb` notebooks available — **we recommend starting with `tutorial.ipynb`**, which provides a guided walkthrough of the main functionalities.

 ---
 NB!
 This application is currently under development.
 There may be some issues and bugs.